 A set photo was recently released showing Chris Pratt and Omar Sy standing on a boat in a man-made cave system.

-Producer Frank Marshall confirmed last year that Jurassic World: Dominion will not be the final film in the franchise.
+In 2020, producer Frank Marshall confirmed that Jurassic World: Dominion will not be the final film in the franchise.

 On June 10, the official Jurassic World Twitter page released a brand new poster for the film, which depicts a mosquito resting on a dinosaur's foot, under the tagline "It all started here".

-The director also likened the film to James Bond, having previously stated that the film will be of a 'glope-hopping' nature, not unlike the iconic spy films.
+The director also likened the film to James Bond, having previously stated that the film will be of a 'globe-hopping' nature, not unlike the iconic spy films.

 In his interview with ScreenRant, Trevorrow said that the film will be a "science thriller that explores genetic power", while also confirming that it will be set in 'real-time', like all the other films before it, including Battle at Big Rock, which will place Dominion firmly in 2022, four years after the events of Fallen Kingdom.